Part A: Planetary Circulation Patterns

 As you have seen in several examples, winds and ocean currents move more than just heat, they also transport substantial quantities of moisture around the globe.
 Study the image to the left.
 (Click image for larger view, in a new window.)

-Click this link to view a map of today's Jet Stream location.
-On the map, look for the region of the fastest air flow.
-Information about the map is given below the graphic.
-Animate the map to see how the Jet Stream meanders over time.
-(The "animate map" option is above the map and to the right.
-It may be necessary to re-load the page to make this button appear.)
-Record your observations of the general location of the Jet Stream on your world map.
+Click this link to view a map of today's Jet Streams on Globe location.
+On the globe, look for the region of the fastest air flow, colored red.
+Information about the data can be found by clicking the word "earth" below the graphic.
+View the globe to see how the Jet Streams meander over time.
+Record your observations of the general location of the Jet Streams on your printed world map.

 Thermohaline Ocean Circulation Patterns